-Prospective parents and pupils are most welcome to book an appointment to learn more about the outstanding education that we deliver.
+Prospective parents and pupils are most welcome to book an appointment with the College and learn more about the outstanding education that we deliver.
 Please contact Admissions.

-The booklet below explains the Standard Operating Procedures that have been implemented at Marlborough College Malaysia following term recommencement on 25th August 2020.
+The booklet below explains the Standard Operating Procedures that have been implemented at Marlborough College Malaysia.

 MCM Quarantine Information